They say…

 Whitbread’s expansion was also fuelled by takeovers and mergers.
 Prior to World War II it absorbed at least 10 other brewing businesses, beginning in 1812 with Martineau & Bland of the Lambeth Brewery, founded in 1783: brewing at that site ceased but was later revived independently until the brewery was eventually taken over and closed by Manns.

-Other Greater London acquisitions were Nicholl’s Anchor Brewery, Lewisham (founded c1800, bought and closed 1891, used as a bottling and distribution facility until 1984 and demolished 1987); Gripper Brothers Bell Brewery, Tottenham (founded 1760, bought and closed 1896, continued as a depot until mid-1985); Matthews and Canning Anchor Brewery, Chelsea (founded 1829, bought 1899, closed 1907); Jones & Co (Bromley Steam Brewery), Bromley Common (founded c1840, bought and closed 1901); Brewery (founded c1855, closed 1920 and later demolished with pub estate bought by Whitbread); and Forest Hill Brewery Co (founded by 1867, bought and closed 1923, converted to a dairy and later demolished).
+Other Greater London acquisitions were Nicholl’s Anchor Brewery, Lewisham (founded c1800, bought and closed 1891, used as a bottling and distribution facility until 1984 and demolished 1987); Gripper Brothers Bell Brewery, Tottenham (founded 1760, bought and closed 1896, continued as a depot until mid-1985); Matthews and Canning Anchor Brewery, Chelsea (founded 1829, bought 1899, closed 1907); Jones & Co (Bromley Steam Brewery), Bromley Common (founded c1840, bought and closed 1901); Notting Hill Brewery (founded c1855, closed 1920 and later demolished with pub estate bought by Whitbread); and Forest Hill Brewery Co (founded by 1867, bought and closed 1923, converted to a dairy and later demolished).

 Another significant pre-war purchase was Mackeson & Co in Hythe, Kent, founded in 1669 and noted for a pioneering sweet with added lactose, launched in 1909.
 This was initially sold to Simonds of Reading (later bought and closed by Courage) in 1920, and sold on to Jude Hanbury & Co of Canterbury in 1929, which in turn was bought by Whitbread the same year.
 The Mackeson brewery remained in production until 1968 when its flagship brand was switched to the former Tennant Brothers site in Sheffield, of which more below.

-In the 1950s the brewery launched the so-called ‘Whitbread Umbrella’ in response to the wave of mergers then sweeping the industy, buying shares in smaller regional breweries and obtaining favourable trading agreements on the promise of protecting them from hostile takover.
+In the 1950s the brewery launched the so-called ‘Whitbread Umbrella’ in response to the wave of mergers then sweeping the industy, buying shares in smaller regional and obtaining favourable trading agreements on the promise of protecting them from hostile takover.
 The umbrella might have shielded them from other brewers but not from Whitbread itself, as by the early 1970s most had been absorbed.

-Whitbread bought and either immediately or eventually closed over 30 other breweries between 1946 and 1989, including major regional names like keg ale pioneer Flowers (Luton and Stratford-upon-Avon, 1961), Nimmo (Castle Eden, 1963), Lacon (Great Yarmouth, 1965), Rhymney (1966), Fremlins (Maidstone, 1967), Strong (Romsey, 1969), Brickwoods (Portsmouth, 1971) and Boddingtons (Manchester, 1989).
+Whitbread bought and either immediately or eventually closed over 30 other between 1946 and 1989, including major regional names like keg ale pioneer Flowers (Luton and Stratford-upon-Avon, 1961), Nimmo (Castle Eden, 1963), Lacon (Great Yarmouth, 1965), Rhymney (1966), Fremlins (Maidstone, 1967), Strong (Romsey, 1969), Brickwoods (Portsmouth, 1971) and Boddingtons (Manchester, 1989).
 From Tennant Brothers of Sheffield, bought in 1961 and closed in 1993, it inherited another nationally recognised bottled brand, Gold Label Barley Wine.
-At its peak in the 1980s it owned almost 8,000 and brewing and distribution facilities in Belgium as well as the UK.
+At its peak in the 1980s it owned almost 8,000 pubs and brewing and distribution facilities in Belgium as well as the UK.

 After closing Flowers in Luton in 1969, Whitbread replaced it the same year with a massive new brewery at Leagrave nearby, claimed to be the first major new-build brewery in the UK for over 30 years and the largest fully automated brewery in Europe.
 It produced only keg, bottled and canned beer, not only Whitbread beers but mainland European lager brands brewed under license like Heineken and Stella Artois.
 Two other large new plants focused primarily on lager production followed, at Samlesbury, Lancashire, in 1972 and Magor, South Wales, in 1979.
 The Luton plant was decommissioned in 1984 after only 15 years in production.